brwe/es-token-plugin/README.md

        "tokens": "significant_terms",
        "number": "tf"| "occurence",
        "index": INDEX_NAME,
-       "request": A string with a significnat terms aggregation
+       "request": A string with a significnat terms aggregation. this should be json but is needs to be an actual string, so escaped " etc.

      },
      {},